Community Network for Cancer Prevention

 During our CAB quarterly meetings, cancer burden and disparities data for the Duncan Cancer Center are presented, and discussions are generated around the cancer analyses, and community needs assessment findings.

-If your organization be interested in being a part of our CAB, contact us at firstname.lastname@example.org.
+If your organization is interested in being a part of our CAB, contact us at email@example.com.

-Our Community Advisory Boar for the Dan L Duncan Comprehensive Cancer Center are comprised of the following community partners.
-See information about each below:
+Our Community Advisory Board for the Dan L Duncan Comprehensive Cancer Center is comprised of the following community partners.
+View information about each below:

 Dan L Duncan Comprehensive Cancer Center is a consortium made up of Baylor College of Medicine, its three primary teaching hospital affiliates—Ben Taub Hospital, Michael E. DeBakey Veterans Affairs Medical Center, and Texas Children’s Hospital, as well as Baylor Clinic.
 The Duncan Cancer Center brings together all cancer-related activities under one umbrella, fast-tracking our efforts to prevent and ultimately cure cancer in all its forms.

 Harris Health System provides access to cost-effective, quality healthcare delivered compassionately to all residents of Harris County, regardless of their ability to pay.